VladMasgras/Introduction-to-Robotics/hw/README.md

 analogRGBControl
-Program that reads values from 3 potentiometers and each for every RGB colors lighting up the LED.
+Program that reads values from 3 potentiometers, each for every RGB colors lighting up the LED.